-- Until the programmed default timeout occurs - Until the Cancel or Reset command is received
+- The programmed default timeout occurs - The Cancel or Reset command is received

 You can individually configure the relay outputs to open, close, and cycle based on a preprogrammed sequence.
 The I-IP100 and I-IPSIU allow relays to be latched until a master reset or the off command is sent.
 You can also configure relays to turn on when PA VOIP is active.